mixpanel/docs/pages/docs/data-structure/events-and-properties.md

 * If you're familiar with Google Analytics, events are like hits and properties are like dimensions.

 ## Examples
 Here are some examples of what a Mixpanel event might look like.
 The event name describes the user action or behavior that triggers this event.
-The event properties help add descriptions and context to the action.
+The event properties add descriptions and context to the action.

 ![signupcompleted](https://github.com/mixpanel/docs/assets/38046769/ce0c346a-268b-439d-aa05-c645ac260343)
 ![songplayed](https://github.com/mixpanel/docs/assets/38046769/da8423db-faf2-4a43-bf53-af895ffc7d69)